iplaydk/docs-trackers/f1-24/README.md

 The first race is used to calibrate the tracker.
 Times for the first round are inaccurate, but all subsequent races will be tracked correctly.

-### Q2: Can I use the tracker with any car?

-Technically, yes.
-But remember to adjust it according to your race settings. **McLaren 1976 #11 M23**.

-### Q3: What should I do if the tracker locks my screen?
+### Q2: What should I do if the tracker locks my screen?

 Since the tracker runs full-screen, use the **Alt+Tab** or **Windows button** to regain access to your desktop or taskbar.

-### Q4: Can I configure my own race settings?

-While it's possible to adjust settings in Forza, the tracker is optimized for the configurations provided in this guide.
-Deviating from the recommended setup may result in inaccurate tracking data.
+Worst case use **Alt+F4** if you know the tracker window is currently the active one.

-### Q5: What do I do if the QR code doesn’t scan?
+### Q3: What do I do if the QR code doesn’t scan?

 Ensure that your QR scanner is working properly and that the tracker is running.
 It is important that the device has a working internet connection (F.e.
 WiFi or 3G/4G/5G).

 If the problem persists, try restarting the tracker or using another device to scan the code.
+We have experienced very few older phones not loading web app, resulting in the QR overlay not registering the player.

-### Q6: How can I test with many different users on my phone?
+### Q4: How can I test with many different users on my phone?

 On iPhone and Safari, you can change to Private browsing before scanning the QR code.
 Then your phone will not remember your sign up.